-A refurbishment and demolition survey will be needed when materials are likely to be disturbed that may contain asbestos such as during the construction work associated with a buildings refurbishment or demolition.
-The refurbishment and demolition surveys are fully intrusive, and the building or areas being surveyed will usually need to be evacuated during the survey process in order that extensive samples can be taken for asbestos testing.
+An asbestos refurbishment survey will be needed prior to any refurbishment work being undertaken on or in any building which may contain asbestos.
+Asbestos refurbishment surveys are fully intrusive, and the building or areas being surveyed will usually need to be evacuated during the asbestos survey process.

 Why would I need an asbestos survey?

 There are several reasons why you might need an asbestos survey.
 If you are working on or in a building constructed prior to the year 2000, or even just in control of such a building you have a legal duty under the asbestos regulations to control the risk from asbestos.

 The only way to control the risk of asbestos is to know where it is, its extent, its type and its condition.
 The only reasonable way of knowing this information is to have an asbestos survey carried out.
 People can be at risk of asbestos exposure for a variety of different reasons.
 You may think that the only people likely to be at risk of asbestos exposure are workers, contractors working within the building or in the construction industry, but this is not true.
 If asbestos is not managed correctly, everyone is potentially at risk.
 This includes visitors, and anyone entering buildings or any other places where asbestos is not managed correctly.
 There are laws in place to ensure that asbestos is managed correctly.

 So, if you manage a building or property or you’re involved in construction work, refurbishment or demolition in any shape or form you may have a legal obligation to manage the potential risks from asbestos materials.
 This is why you would need an asbestos survey.